guptasukant1/OHSL-VOSS/README.md

 Updated the google sites project and work up on Slack API
 ### 27/05/2024:
 Performed 1st stage dev of slack bot with several features and checked the Google Calendar API integration
+### 28/05/2024:
+Figured out the Google Calendar API, started using Falcon LLM, worked on the create grp, assign roles and add to grp functions of the bot, while performing tests on features